Substance Abuse Prevention

 About Dr. Cristina Cortesi

 Dr. Cristina Cortesi is a certified alcohol and drug counselor (CADC), a licensed school social worker, and a licensed clinical social worker (LCSW).
-She has her BS, MSW and PhD in Social Work from Loyola University Chicago, as well as a second MA in Educational Leadership from Concordia University Chicago.
+Cortesi has a BS, MSW and PhD in Social Work from Loyola University Chicago, as well as a second MA in Educational Leadership from Concordia University Chicago.

 Dr. Cortesi is passionate about working collaboratively with all members of the community to promote change and prevent substance abuse.